nzhang7/2019-coding-exercises/README.md

 ## Optional Bonus

 For the bonus exercise, I made a game of Mancala.
 All you have to do to run it is open the HTML file and you will be able to play in your browser.
-There are many variants on the rules of the game but this [webpage](https://www.thesprucecrafts.com/how-to-play-mancala-409424) has a set that match my implementation.
+There are many variants on the rules of the game but this [webpage](https://www.thesprucecrafts.com/how-to-play-mancala-409424) has a set that matches my implementation.